Distillation

 Constraining asks: how constrained is this artifact?
 Distillation asks: was this artifact extracted from something larger?

-You can distil without constraining (extract a skill — still natural language, still underspecified).
-You can constrain without distilling (store an LLM output — no extraction from reasoning involved).
+You can distill without constraining (extract a skill — still natural language, still underspecified), and you can constrain without distilling (store an LLM output — no extraction from reasoning involved).
 The full compound gain comes when both apply.

 Relevant Notes: